johnsiu2016/MiniProj1HttpAsync/README.md

 # MiniProj1HttpAsync
 ToiletAppV1
-Show the neareast 10 toilet according to your current location
+Show the neareast 10 toilets according to your current location